 A substantial portion of our sales of property and casualty insurance products and all of our sales of life insurance products are conducted through our individual sales agents, who are not our employees.
 Some of these sales agents are significantly more productive than others in generating sales.
 In recent years, some entrepreneurial management staff or senior sales agents of major insurance companies in China have chosen to leave their employers or principals and become independent agents.
 We refer to these individuals as entrepreneurial agents.
 An entrepreneurial agent is usually able to assemble and lead a team of sales agents.
 We have been actively recruiting and will continue to recruit entrepreneurial agents to join our distribution and service network as our sales agents.
 Entrepreneurial agents have been instrumental to the development of our life insurance business.
-In addition, we rely entirely on our in-house claims adjustors to provide claims adjusting services.
-Because claims adjusting requires technical skills, the technical competence of claims adjustors is essential to establishing and maintaining our brand image and relationships with our customers.
-If we are unable to attract and retain the core group of highly productive sales agents, particularly entrepreneurial agents, and qualified claims adjustors, our business could be materially and adversely affected.
-Competition for sales personnel and claims adjustors from insurance companies and other insurance intermediaries may also force us to increase the compensation of our sales agents, in-house sales representatives and claims adjustors, which would increase operating costs and reduce our profitability.
+In addition, we rely entirely on our in-house claims adjustors is essential to adjustors is essential to establishing and maintaining our brand image and relationships with our customers.
+If we are unable to attract and retain the core group of highly productive sales agents, and qualified claims adjustors, our business could be materially and adversely affected.
+Competition for sales agents, adjustors from insurance companies and other insurance intermediaries may also force us to increase the compensation of our sales agents, in-house sales representatives and claims adjustors, which would increase operating costs and reduce our profitability.